Results of your search of MU Extension publications.Keywords searched: canning

 GH1490, Quality for Keeps: Canning Meat, Fish and Poultry

 Pressure canning is the only safe method for canning meat, fish and poultry.
-It is the only way you can destroy the bacterium that causes food poisoning (Clostridium botulinum).
+It is the only way you can destroy Clostridium botulinum, the bacterium that causes food poisoning.
 Be sure to process canned meats for the correct time at the correct temperature in a pressure canner.
 Canning low-acid foods, such as meats, in boiling-water canners is absolutely unsafe because the botulinum bacteria can survive this process.
 If Clostridium botulinum survive and grow inside a sealed jar of food, they can produce a poisonous toxin.
 Even a taste of food containing this toxin can be fatal.
 Boil foods 10 minutes at altitudes below 1,000 feet to destroy this poison.
-Boil foods 11 minutes if you live above 1,000 feet.
+Boil foods 11 minutes at altitudes above 1,000 feet.